schalkventer/coloringbook/README.md

 ### Features

 - 📓 Includes the core [Storybook for React library](https://storybook.js.org/docs/guides/guide-react/), as well as various addons.
+- 🔌 Completely decouple your internal webapp logic from your user-interface
+- 💾 Includes [TypeDoc](https://typedoc.org/) to document code that is not user-interface related.
-- 🚀 Supports [Test-driven Development](https://en.wikipedia.org/wiki/Test-driven_development) from all the way from start to finish.
+- 🚀 Supports [Test-driven Development](https://en.wikipedia.org/wiki/Test-driven_development) all the way from start to finish.
-- 📚 Uses the [Material UI](https://material-ui.com/) component-library, configured to work with [Styled Components](https://www.styled-components.com/).
+- 📦 Uses the [Material UI](https://material-ui.com/) component-library, configured to work with [Styled Components](https://www.styled-components.com/).
 - ✨ Includes various [MDX](https://mdxjs.com/) templates to easily bootstrap documentation.
 - 🚥 Built-in [Jest Snapshot](https://jestjs.io/docs/en/snapshot-testing) testing.
 - 🏆 Displays all tests results in your documentation itself.